dragginzgame/mimic/README.md

 ## ❓Open Questions

-### Macros

-- the `mimic_start!` macro - how should it know where the generated file is going to be?
-Should I generate it into the same directory?
-Can I pass an environment variable for WORKSPACE_ROOT or something like that?

 ### Crates & Modules

 - feedback needed on the amount of crates in the framework.
 Does it have to be so many?
 What's the best practice